Casterlabs/Setsuzoku/README.md

 # 接続 (Setsuzoku)

 <p align="center">
-	A Java library that simplifies the process for making Discord & Guilded bots.
+	A Java library that simplifies the process of making Discord & Guilded bots.
 </p>